South Dakota bishop to lead Saginaw diocese in Michigan

-SAGINAW, Mich. — A Catholic diocese in Michigan says Pope Francis has selected the bishop of the Diocese of Rapid City in South Dakota as the Michigan diocese’s next bishop.
+SAGINAW, Mich. — A Catholic bishop in South Dakota has been selected as the new bishop of the Diocese of Saginaw in Michigan.

-The Diocese of Saginaw announced Friday that 63-year-old Bishop Robert D. Gruss will serve as its seventh bishop.
+The diocese announced Friday that 63-year-old Bishop Robert D. Gruss will serve as its seventh bishop.
 His installation in Saginaw is scheduled for July 26.

-Gruss has served as bishop of Rapid City since 2011.
-He was born in Texarkana, Arkansas, and was ordained to the priesthood in 1994.
+Gruss has served as bishop in Rapid City, South Dakota, since 2011.
+He was born in Texarkana, Arkansas, and became a priest in 1994.
+His appointment in Michigan was approved by Pope Francis.

-Saginaw’s Bishop Joseph Cistone died last year and Bishop Walter Hurley was appointed apostolic administrator , serving as caretaker for the diocese until a new bishop was selected.
+Saginaw’s Bishop Joseph Cistone died last year .
+Bishop Walter Hurley was appointed apostolic administrator , serving as caretaker until a new bishop was selected.
 The Saginaw diocese includes Arenac, Bay, Clare, Gladwin, Gratiot, Huron, Isabella, Midland, Sanilac, Saginaw and Tuscola counties.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.